 There is no easy way to quantify when the Ph.D. "should" be done.
-It is tempting to look for a milestone like running a complex experiment unassisted or for a numerical criterion: years of research, number of publications, first-author publications, conference presentations, etc. Unfortunately, all of these depend on the student, advisor, research area, and other circumstances.
+It is tempting to look for a milestone like running a complex experiment unassisted or for a numerical criterion: years of research, number of publications, first-author publications, conference presentations, etc. Unfortunately all of these depend on the student, advisor, research area, and other circumstances.
 An important publication where you made an especially creative contribution is not at all equivalent to a routine paper where you did a small part of some rote data analysis.
 Discuss this with your advisor early on so that you know what the expectations are and can work towards them.
 Maintaining good communication with your advisor is the best way to keep a realistic idea of how long you have left in the program.
 WRITING THE DISSERTATION It will probably take at least six months, sometimes a full year or more, from when you believe you have all the results you need to when you graduate.
 Do not underestimate how long writing takes, or how often it illuminates gaps that may lead to additional measurements or calculations.
 If you plan to graduate in a particular quarter, you need to have a near-finished draft by the start of that quarter.
 You will first get feedback from your research advisor.
 Then you send the dissertation to the other members of your committee.
 You should leave them 4 weeks to read and comment, and then you in turn may need a few weeks to respond to their comments with appropriate edits, new calculations, or re-analysis of data.
 VI.
 Teaching Note: A bargaining agreement covers student academic employees.
-Please familiarize yourself with its provisions.
-A PDF version of the agreement may be accessed at the following web page: http://atyourservice.ucop.edu/employees/policies/systemwide_contracts/uaw/index.html TA RESPONSIBILITIES AND EXPECTATIONS - TAs are responsible for securing a replacement when needed.
-Only in emergencies should a TA expect the course instructor or lab supervisor to find a replacement for them. - All TAs will be expected to grade work throughout the entire quarter, including the final exam.
-Do not plan to leave Davis until at least 48 hours after the final exam, unless the instructor confirms that leaving earlier is acceptable. - The grading of final exams is important work and not to be taken lightly.
+Information about the agreement and links to the formal contract are available on the Grad Studies website, https://grad.ucdavis.edu/contract-info.
+TA RESPONSIBILITIES AND EXPECTATIONS - TAs are responsible for securing a replacement when needed.
+Only in emergencies should a TA expect the course instructor or lab supervisor to find a replacement for them.
+However, the replacement must be approved by the TA's supervisor. - All TAs will be expected to work throughout the entire quarter, including potentially grading the final exam.
+Do not plan to leave Davis until at least 48 hours after the final exam, unless the instructor confirms that leaving earlier is acceptable. - Grading is important work and not to be taken lightly.
 The instructor you grade for will give instructions as to how you should grade, as well as answer any questions you may have.
 It is very important that you grade exactly as the instructor has requested. - All TAs are expected to participate in the department's TA Training and Professional Development Program during their first year of employment.
-All TAs are expected to participate in the on-going professional development activities. - All TAs, including Course TAs, work under the direct supervision of a course instructor.
-In the case of lower-division labs, this is the lab supervisor. - All TAs, including Course TAs, must hold regularly scheduled office hours with students in the course. - All TAs, except Course TAs, must collect and turn in an end of quarter performance evaluation from each student.
-A summary of these evaluations will be kept in your student record. - All TAs, including Course TAs, will be evaluated by their direct supervisor.
+All TAs are expected to participate in the ongoing professional development activities. - All TAs, including Course TAs, work under the direct supervision of a course instructor.
+In the case of lower-division labs, this is the lab supervisor. - All TAs, including Course TAs, must hold regularly scheduled office hours with students in the course.
+TAs for upper-level courses usually should also have weekly time at Hbar. - All TAs, except Course TAs, will have end of quarter performance evaluations from their students.
+A summary of these evaluations will be kept in the TA's student record. - All TAs, including Course TAs, will be evaluated by their direct supervisor.